credenz/NCC_Frontend/README.md

 # NCC_Frontend:
-This Repository contains the Frontend UI for the National Computing Contest 2021.
+This Repository contains the Frontend UI for National Computing Contest 2021, part of Credenz Tech Dayz (CTD).
 Done in ReactJS.

 ## A Glimpse of the User Interface: